Welcome to Learn Progressive Web Apps! #

 Welcome to Learn Progressive Web Apps!

-This course covers the fundamentals of Progressive Web App development into easy-to-understand pieces.
+This course covers the fundamentals of Progressive Web App development in easy-to-understand pieces.
 Over the following modules, you'll learn what a Progressive Web App is, how to create one or upgrade your existing web content, and how to add all the pieces for an offline, installable app.
-Use the menu pane by the "Learn PWA" logo to navigate the modules.
+Use the menu pane to navigate the modules.
+(The menu is at left on desktop or behind the hamburger menu on mobile.)

-You'll learn PWA fundamentals like the Web App Manifest, service workers, how to design with an app in mind, what's different from a classic web app, how to use other tools to test and debug your PWA.
+You'll learn PWA fundamentals like the Web App Manifest, service workers, how to design with an app in mind, how to use other tools to test and debug your PWA.
 After these fundamentals, you'll learn about integration with the platform and operating system, how to enhance your PWA's installation and usage experience, and how to offer an offline experience.

 Each module includes interactive demos and self-assessments for you to test your knowledge.
 You will be able to test and try demos on your mobile phone, tablet, or laptop while playing with code to understand the fundamentals of what makes a Progressive Web App.